taskswithcode/probability_for_ml_notebooks/README.md

-### Machine Learning notebooks accompanying Youtube shorts
+### Introduction to Machine Learning _(no prerequisite† )_

+An approach to understand any concept in three steps
-Machine Learning(ML) concepts explained in under a minute.
+ 1. Youtube/Tiktok short explaining a concept in under a minute
+ 2. Code walkthrough video of a Notebook implementing the concept
+ 3. Hands-on learning by tinkering with the Notebook

-_No prerequisite other than basic high school math - all other concepts required for machine learning are explained_
+_† No prerequisite other than basic high school math - all other concepts required for machine learning are explained_

 ### Machine Learning (ML)